LeMaker/fex_configuration/README.md

 <br />
 Files instruction:
 ------------------
-bin directory: this directory contains the compiled bin file, you can use it directly. banana_pro_35lcd.bin is the configuration file for LeMaker 3.5 inch RGB LCD to make it work on Banana Pro. <br />
+bin directory: this directory contains the compiled bin file, you can use it directly.<br />
+banana_pro_35lcd.bin is the configuration file for LeMaker 3.5 inch RGB LCD to make it work on Banana Pro. <br />
 banana_pro_5lcd.bin is the configuration file for LeMaker 5.0 inch RGB LCD to make it work on Banana Pro. <br />
 banana_pro_7lcd.bin is the configuration file for LeMaker 7.0 inch LVDS LCD to make it work on Banana Pro. <br />